 Special attention and consideration must be given to the language used in the branch constitution and bylaws concerning the choice of bank accounts needed to ensure flexibility as expressed in the previous subsection.
 Some branches seek to tie up the treasurer by specifying in which bank or bank office the funds shall be deposited.
 In today's fluid banking world this could be unwise.
-Many accounts that previously were provided free, to nonprofit groups, are now being saddled with monthly service charges.
+Many accounts that previously were provided free to nonprofit groups are now being saddled with monthly service charges.

 In the branch constitution and bylaws, it is better to use the phrase, "nationally or state insured financial institution."
-Branches that are investing funds, to fund future training or convention expenses want high interest rates.
+Branches that may want to fund future training and/or convention expenses by allocating a set amount of funds for investment in an account that earns a higher rate of return.